kriszyp/alkali/README.md

 Alternately, you may set `alwaysUpdate` to true on the Renderer options to force the Renderer to always render in response to changes.

 If your variables use promises, alkali will wait for the promise to resolve before calling `renderUpdate` (and it will be called with the resolution of the promise).
 You may define a `renderLoading` to render something while a promise is waiting to be resolved.

-## Object Monitoring

-The plain JavaScript objects in a variable can be observed by the variable for changes.
-To actively monitor an object for property changes (direct assignment of properties outside of alkali), you can `observeObject` method on a variable.
-For example:

-	var myObject = {name: 'simple property'};
-	var myVariable = reactive(myObject);
-	// actively observe this object
-	myVariable.observeObject();
-	var nameProperty = myVariable.property('name');

-	nameProperty.subscribe(function (event) {
-		console.log('name change', event.value())
-	});

-	myObject.name = 'new name'; // this will trigger a change on the nameProperty

 ## Reverse Mappings